 Overall, size diversity averaged across all municipalities looks sustainable (Fig. 11).
 There is room for some trees to die between each age class, with plenty to remaining to grow into the next size class.
-Downers Grove has more trees in the intermediate size classes.
-This could indicate that canopy cover will decrease in the coming decades, as large trees die and there are no smaller ones to replace them.
-This may be especially problematic as mature ashes are lost to EAB.
+La Grange Park has fewer trees in the smallest size class.
+This could result in a drop of canopy in the coming decades, as there are not enough small trees to replace larger trees as the age out.
+This is especially problematic with the loss of mature ashes to EAB.
+La Grange Park should work on planting more small trees.